adammatthes/gator/README.md

 	- Usage: `register <username>`
 	- Adds a new user to the users table and automatically logs them as the current user

+- users
+	- Usage: `users`
+	- Displays a list of all registered users and labels the currently logged-in user

+- reset
+	- Usage: `reset`
+	- Clears all users from the users table

 - addfeed
 	- Usage: `addfeed <feed url>`
 	- Adds an RSS feed to the feeds table

+- feeds
+	- Usage: `feeds`
+	- Displays all feeds currently in the feeds table

 - follow
 	- Usage: `follow <feed url>`